amarder/amarder.github.io/src/content/post/immich/index.md

 - Use restic instead of Borg
 - Perform remote backup only (don't make a local copy)
 - Stop/start server during backup to guarantee SQL dump and files are consistent
+- Add Immich and Postgres version numbers to SQL dump

 ```bash title=backup.sh
 #!/bin/bash